TheEvergreenStateCollege/upper-division-cs-24-25/dsa-24au/week-06/Workshop-06.md

 You will practice pair programming according to the reading On Pair Programming that you did in Week 01.

+With a partner, play tic-tac-toe by pulling, editing a text file, committing, and pushing to the class mono-repo following these instructions and submitting the URL of your final git commit.

+Since you will take turns "driving", you can discuss your moves.
+Don't worry about who wins, but for our workshop today, it's better not to reach a draw.
+Once either X or O wins, use `git checkout <commit>` to rewind your time machine to past moves.
 ## Create the Board

 Open your favorite development environment that has `git` installed, whether it's GitPod, GitHub Codespaces, your own laptop, or the school lab computer.